viamrobotics/docs/docs/getting-started/installation.md

 Once you are logged in, create a new location by filling out the form on the left and then clicking `New Location`.
 Location means where your robot is hosted in real life.
-This is useful if you have multiple robots in multiple locations and you would like to control them remotely via the cloud on our app.
+This is useful if you have multiple robots in multiple locations and you would like to control them remotely via the cloud on the Viam app.

 ![add-location](../../tutorials/img/add-location.png)